 This publication does not announce a credit rating action.
 For any credit ratings referenced in this publication, please see the ratings tab on the issuer/entity page on www.moodys.com for the most updated credit rating action information and rating history.

-Exhibit 3

-Faroese GDP per capita is now slightly above the Danish GDP per capita Nominal GDP per capita in DKK thousands, by year
+Exhibit 3 Faroese GDP per capita has fallen below Danish GDP per capita due to the coronavirus pandemic Nominal GDP per capita in DKK thousands, by year